ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 with HTTP/1.x.
 If a client only capable of HTTP/1.x desires to concurrently monitor multiple resources at the same time, it must open multiple connections, one for each resource, so that an outstanding long-poll request can be issued for each resource to monitor for new updates.
-For HTTP/2 and /3, because of substreams, multiple resources can be monitored simultaneously.
+For HTTP/2 and /3, with multiplexed streams, multiple resources can be monitored simultaneously.

 # TIPS Information Resource Directory (IRD) Announcement {#ird}